jamedina09/fates-unofficial-local-machine-setup/os-macos.md

-# FATES Installation Guide for macOS
+# FATES Unofficial Installation Guide for macOS

 This guide will walk you through the steps to install FATES on macOS.